 With its tropical climate and diverse landscape, the Philippines offers visitors a taste of everything, from world-class surfing and scuba diving to hiking and biking.

 The Philippines offers much more than Hawaii in terms of natural beauty.
 The beaches, mountains, and islands are simply breathtaking.

-And the best part is that there’s no shortage of Hawaii-like destinations; the country has 7000 beautiful islands.
+And there are many digital nomad places in the Philippines to remotely working.
+The best part is that there’s no shortage of Hawaii-like destinations; the country has 7000 beautiful islands.

 The Maldives is an archipelago of 26 atolls located in the Indian Ocean.
 The country is best known for its stunning beaches, crystal-clear waters, and luxurious resorts.